WanjikuSharon/alx-low_level_programming/0x02-functions_nested_loops/README.md

  - 10-add.c -  function that adds two integers and returns the result
  - 11-print_to_98.c -  function that prints all natural numbers from n to 98, followed by a new line
     - Prototype: void print_to_98(int n);
+    - Numbers must be separated by a comma, followed by a space
     -
  - 10